T&T modded Marshall JCM2000

 Why mod the JCM2000?

 The JCM2000 has/had a pretty terrible reputation.
-Not as vintage-mojo-infused as a plexi, as classic as the JCM800, or as hard core as the JCM900, the JCM2000 was a bit meh.
+Not as vintage mojo infused as a plexi, as classic as the JCM800 or as hard core as the JCM900, the 2000 was a bit meh.
 Add the well known bias issues to the mix, and it doesn't make a pretty picture.

 However, like the Fender HRD series, the JCM2000 was the main Marshall used for backlines.
-And like the HRD, I think this was it's problem.
-It didn’t have it’s own individual sound & in trying to make it a jack-of-all-trades, the designers had traded it having an identifiable character for versatility.
+And like the HRD, I felt this was it's problem.
+It was a bit soulless, the designers had exchanged an identifiable character for versatility.

 So, in my wisdom I thought I would have a crack at fixing this.
-Or at least copying the work of more qualified people (Joey, Jason Tong, Fortin).
+Or at least copying the work of more qualified people.

 Aim of the mods